runnynosepenguin/palaeo/content/posts/ebm1d.md

 alb_mean = alb_sum/sum(lats_frac)
 ```

-# Function for finding temperature
+## Function for finding temperature

-The code below defines a function called ebm1d (one-dimensional energy balance model) to find the equilibrium temperature for a planet with multiple latitudinal bands.
+The code below defines a function called `ebm1d` (one-dimensional energy balance model) to find the equilibrium temperature for a planet with multiple latitudinal bands.

-## Function setup
+%% ## Function setup
+%%

-- The function takes four input parameters: a, b, k, and i.
+- The function takes four input parameters: `a`, `b`, `k`, and `i`.
-- a, b, and k represent the parameters A, B, and K used in the energy balance equations.
+- `a`, `b`, and `k` represent the parameters A, B, and K used in the energy balance equations.
-- i is a flag indicating whether the planet has ice cover (i = 1) or not (i = 0).
+- `i` is a flag indicating whether the planet has ice cover (`i = 1`) or not (`i = 0`).%%
 - The function also includes global variables that are used within the function.

  ## Iterative calculations

 - The function initializes the temp array with an initial temperature estimate based on the mean albedo and solar constant.
-- It sets up iteration parameters such as the maximum number of steps (max\_steps), the maximum temperature difference (max\_temp\_diff), and the tolerance for temperature difference (tol\_temp\_diff).
+- It sets up iteration parameters such as the maximum number of steps (max_steps), the maximum temperature difference (max_temp_diff), and the tolerance for temperature difference (tol_temp_diff).
 - It also sets the values of the global variables A, B, and K to the provided input parameters.

 ## Iterative loop

-- The code enters a while loop that continues until either the maximum number of steps is reached or the maximum temperature difference falls below the tolerance level.
+- The code enters a `while` loop that continues until either the maximum number of steps is reached or the maximum temperature difference falls below the tolerance level.
-- Inside the loop, the previous temperature values are stored in temp\_pre, and the step number is incremented.
+- Inside the loop, the previous temperature values are stored in `temp_pre`, and the step number is incremented.
 - The albedo values are calculated based on whether the planet has ice cover or not.
-	- If i = 1, indicating ice cover, all latitudinal bands are assigned the ALB\_ICE value.
+	- If i = 1, indicating ice cover, all latitudinal bands are assigned the ALB_ICE value.
-	- If i = 0, indicating no ice cover, the albedo values are determined based on the temperature thresholds TEMP\_C1 and TEMP\_C2.
-If the temperature of a band is below TEMP\_C2, the band is assigned the ALB\_ICE value.
-If the temperature is above TEMP\_C1, the band is assigned the corresponding value from the ALB\_ICE\_FREE array.
-For temperatures between TEMP\_C2 and TEMP\_C1, the albedo is calculated using linear interpolation.
+	- If i = 0, indicating no ice cover, the albedo values are determined based on the temperature thresholds TEMP_C1 and TEMP_C2.
+If the temperature of a band is below TEMP_C2, the band is assigned the ALB_ICE value.
+If the temperature is above TEMP_C1, the band is assigned the corresponding value from the ALB_ICE_FREE array.
+For temperatures between TEMP_C2 and TEMP_C1, the albedo is calculated using linear interpolation.
 - The updated albedo values are stored in the alb array.
-- The function calculates the average temperature (temp\_avg) weighted by the surface area fractions (lats\_frac).
+- The function calculates the average temperature (temp_avg) weighted by the surface area fractions (lats_frac).
 - The equilibrium temperatures for each latitudinal band are updated using the energy balance equation.
-- The maximum temperature difference between the current and previous iteration is calculated.
+- The maximum temperature difference between the current and previous iteration is calculated. %%

 ```python